 A major concern for most homeowners who are contemplating Chapter 7 or Chapter 13 bankruptcy is how the bankruptcy will affect their mortgage.
 The good news is that your mortgage company cannot raise your interest rate or change other terms of your loan to punish you for filing bankruptcy.
-The bad news is that some homeowners filing for Chapter 7 bankruptcy will lose their home.
+The bad news is that some homeowners filing for Chapter 7 bankruptcy will lose their homes.
 In Chapter 13 bankruptcy, you can keep your home and continue with your current mortgage.

 If you file (and qualify) for Chapter 7 bankruptcy and your home is exempt, you can continue to make your mortgage payments if you want to keep your home.
 Although the bankruptcy will discharge your personal liability for the home loan at the end of the case, the lender's security interest in the property remains in force.
 So, if you don't make your payments, the lender can foreclose.

 If you are behind in your mortgage payments and want to keep your home, you'll have to catch up in order to keep your home.
-Unlike Chapter 13 bankruptcy, Chapter 7 does not provide a method for you to pay an arrearage through the bankruptcy.
+Unlike Chapter 13 bankruptcy, Chapter 7 does not provide a method for you to pay an arrearage through bankruptcy.
 To learn more about how Chapter 7 bankruptcy affects a home in foreclosure, see Chapter 7 Bankruptcy and Foreclosure.

 All of this may be moot if a significant portion of your home equity is not covered by a bankruptcy exemption.
 In Chapter 7 bankruptcy, most or all of your debts are discharged.
 In exchange, the trustee is entitled to sell your nonexempt property and use the proceeds to pay your unsecured creditor.
 That means that if your home has a significant amount of nonexempt equity, the trustee will sell it.
 To learn if your home has nonexempt equity, see Chapter 7 Homestead Exemption.